Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Results

 Surprisingly, the subsequence kernel, without the ensemble over different train-validation splits, can already achieve the competitive performance with the baseline by itself.
 The sequence-based deep learning method, contrastive-BERT, outperforms the baseline by a large margin in terms of PRC-AUC while achieving a similar ROC-AUC.
 The slight decrease in ROC-AUC is complemented by the graph-based methods.
 Both graph-based methods are very effective by themselves, especially the WL-subtree kernel.
-As a result, with the ensemble of four modules, MoleculeKit improves the performance significantly.
+As a result, with the ensemble of four modules, AdvProp improves the performance significantly.

-The results clearly show three insights regarding MoleculeKit.
+The results clearly show three insights regarding AdvProp.
 First, by comparing ML-MPNN and contrastive-BERT with the baseline, we can see that our proposed deep learning methods are effective.
-Second, the kernel methods are very powerful, revealing why MoleculeKit includes them.
+Second, the kernel methods are very powerful, revealing why AdvProp includes them.
 Third, different data types and method types provide complementary information, resulting in a further improved performance with the ensemble.